cosmos/sdk-tutorials/course-ida/welcome/index.md

         url: /academy/4-my-own-chain/cosmwasm.html
         order: 10
   - title: The Inter-Blockchain Communication Protocol
-    description: In Week 4, you’ll dive into IBC to learn more about the components that allow for cross-chain communication and how relaying works with IBC.
+    description: In Week 4, you'll dive into IBC to learn more about the components that allow for cross-chain communication and how relaying works with IBC.
     number: 4
     url: /course-ida/landingpages/week4-lp.html
     submodules: